St Mary and St John Church, Wolverhampton: Parish

 The Pauline Fathers of the parish also staff two other surrounding parishes.
 They serve St Teresa of the Infant Jesus Church in Wednesfield and St Patrick's Church in the east of Wolverhampton.
 St Teresa's Church was originally built in 1933.
 With the increasing congregation, a new larger church building had to be constructed.
 On 26 March 1967, the foundation stone was laid and on 7 December 1969, the new church was opened on the corner of Birmingham New Road and Dimmock Street.
 The old church building became a church hall.

 St Patrick's Parish was founded in 1865.
 The foundation stone of the original church was laid in 1866 and the architect was E. W. Pugin.
 In the 1960s, with the building of the ring road, the church was demolished and the current site on the corner of Wolverhampton Road and Coronation Road, next to New Cross Hospital was provided by the local council for construction of a new church building.
 The church was opened in 1972.

-St Mary and St Church has three Sunday Masses, they are at 6:30pm on Saturday and 10:00am and 11:30am on Sunday.
-St Teresa's Church and St Patrick's both have two Sunday Masses each.
-St Teresa's Church has Sunday Mass at 5:00pm on Saturday and 9:00am on Sunday.
-St Patrick's Church has its Sunday Masses at 9:30am and 6:30pm.
+St Mary and St Church has three Sunday Masses, they are at 5 pm on Saturday and 10:00am and 12 noon on Sunday.
+St Teresa's Church is closed down and St Patrick's have two Sunday Masses.
+St Patrick's Church has its Sunday Masses at 9:30am and 6 pm.

 Exterior

+Media

+1984 BBC One's Midnight Mass was televised from the Church on Monday, 24 December.
+The then parish priest, The Rt Rev Joseph Cleary and curate Fr Brian McGinley celebrated the mass.